theJasonJones/htmlEmailTemplate/README.md

 htmlEmailTemplate
 =================

-A responsive template for HTML emails.
+A responsive template for emails.